How to Speed Up Android Studio?

 A slow Android Studio is a pain in the butt for an android developer.
 Developing an application with a slow IDE is not a cakewalk.
 It’s also annoying that when you are focusing on the logic building for your app, and you got a kick to work and at that time your android studio suddenly starts lagging.
 You will really not feel good at that time.
 In the previous versions, the android studio was more heavy software Google is updating it and making it more scalable for developers.
 But it is even also heavy software which will suck your computer’s ram.
 If your pc is not having a high configuration you can’t run other applications like Google Chrome when your android studio is running.
 If you try to do so then your pc will start hanging.

 In this article, we will try our best to solve this problem.
 We will try to set up an android studio like a charm so that we can run a smoother development environment.
-It will save our time in developing an application and will also not be going a painful process at the time of development.
+It will save our time in developing an application and will also not be going through a painful process at the time of development.

 Minimum space and configuration requirements: Officially android studio requires a minimum of 4GB RAM but 8GB RAM is recommended for it.
 It also requires a minimum of 2GB Disk Space but 4GB Disk Space is recommended for it.
 But these are the minimum requirements.

-It’s observed many times that android studio is actively consuming ram of 4GB.
+It’s been observed many times that android studio is actively consuming ram of 4GB.
 So, First of all, we have to think that, in order to speed up the android studio what are the steps we have to take.
 This article will be divided into two parts in the first part we will see that how can we speed up the build process of android studio and in the second part we will know that how can we fast this slow and heavy software called the android studio.